A Travel Guide to Exploring Sydney Australia

 4. Circular Quay

 Circular Quay is one of Sydney’s primary focal points because of the enormous commuting hub with the ferry quay and the train station and for being an accessible location for entertainment with buskers, street vendors, walkaways, parks.
 Circular Quay is linking on the eastern side to the Sydney Opera House.
 On the western side, a short stroll along the harbour walkaway takes you to the Rocks District and to the Museum of Contemporary Art, where you can view a beautiful collection of modern art from Australia and worldwide.

 The park around the museum is also an accessible location at weekends for a lunch break or chill out on the green — the photo you see here on a sunny Sunday morning.

 5. Museum Of Modern Art

 The Museum of Contemporary Art in Sydney is a fantastic place with over 4000 works by Australian contemporary artists.
 It is housed in a magnificent sandstone Art-Deco building overlooking Circular Quay.
 Come here to immerse yourself in its gorgeous art forms ranging from paintings to photography, sculptures, and intricate works by Aboriginal artists.

 6. Sydney Harbour Bridge

 This bridge is a heritage-listed steel arch bridge lying across Sydney Harbour.
 You can explore this fantastic site by using its pedestrian-only walkway.
 An imposing bridge that links the southern and the northern point of the harbour and joins Sydney City to North Sydney.
-On the western side of the bridge, you can travel by car, train, and cycle and pedestrians use the eastern side.
+On the bridge’s western side, you can travel by car, train, and cycle, and pedestrians use the eastern side.
 Walking over the bridge is an excellent way to experience it.
 However, the Harbour Bridge climb is something special.

 Is the Harbour Bridge Climb worth it?